 - salt and pepper

-- Heat 1 tsp olive oil in a medium sauce pot over medium-high heat.
-Add diced chorizo and saute until browned, about 3-4 minutes.
-Remove sausage with slotted spoon and set aside.
+- Heat 1 tablespoon olive oil in a medium sauce pot over medium-high heat.
+Add the crumbled sausage and saute until browned, about 3-4 minutes.
+Remove sausage with a slotted spoon and set aside.

-- Add red onion and cook until softened, about 3-4 minutes.
-Stir in garlic and red pepper flakes, cooking another 30 seconds.
-Add the potato and chicken stock.
+- Add chopped red onion and cook until softened, about 3-4 minutes.
+Stir in the garlic and red pepper flakes and saute for 30 seconds or until aromatic.
+Add the potato, chicken stock, cannellini beans with their juices, and sausage.
 Cover and bring to a boil.
-Reduce heat and simmer for 15-20 minutes or until the potatoes are cooked.
+Reduce the heat to low and simmer for 15-20 minutes or until potatoes are cooked.

-- Add chopped kale, coconut milk and sausage.
-Cook for 5 more minutes.
+- Add chopped kale and coconut milk and cook for 2 more minutes.
 Season with salt and pepper.
 Serve.

 **Helpful tips and common mistakes

-Once the kale is softened and the soup has slightly thickened, it’s ready to be devoured.
-I kid you not, I ate up this soup in ten minutes it was so delicious!
+Give the soup a final taste and get ready to dig in.
+I kid you not, I ate up this spicy Tuscan soup in ten minutes it was so delicious!
 Although I used coconut milk, the coconut flavor was not as overpowering as expected.
 The flavorful spicy sausage and bitter kale balance out each other while the potato adds extra creaminess.
-With or without the bread bowl, this spicy tuscan soup is a winner!
+Easy to make and oh so tasty!